bharathi219/Resume-AI-Builder-1/README.md

 🎓 Education:

-📍 Pursuing MCA at KMM University
+--**📍 Pursuing MCA at KMM University**

-🎓 BSc Computer Science, Sri Vaishnavi Degree College, Class of 2024
+--**🎓 BSc Computer Science, Sri Vaishnavi Degree College, Class of 2024**

 💼 Internship:

-Data Analyst Intern at Social Tek AI and Business Solutions, where I contributed to building smarter chatbots using NLP and supported optimization of conversational flows based on user interaction data.
+-- Data Analyst Intern at Social Tek AI and Business Solutions, where I contributed to building smarter chatbots using NLP and supported optimization of conversational flows based on user interaction data.

 🛠️ Skills: